Why You Need To Know the Difference Between English and Western Riding

 An English-style rider also uses the saddle and their legs to direct the horse.
 These are used to control the speed and direction of the horse so the rider remains in control at all times.

-Western styles of riding involve the rider placing both of the reins in one hand.
+Western styles of riding involve the rider placing both reins in one hand.
 This leaves the other hand available for roping cattle.
 In western riding, the rider uses the saddle, their weight, and the reins on the neck to control the horse’s speed and direction.

 With English or western riding, the horse and rider work as a team, complimenting one another’s moves and intuitively responding to the cues given by both.